It’s been almost a month since Canada punters could wager on individual sporting events.

 Ontario sports fans have been making legal online bets on single events since Aug.
 27. That was the day that Bill C-218, which legalized single-sports betting in the country, took effect

-OLG launched PROLINE+ the very same day.
+OLG launched Proline Plus the very same day.
 Using this platform, players could place pre-match bets or live bets during the matches with real-time odds.

 The OLG conducted their survey ahead of the new sportsbook’s launch.
 And results show enthusiasm growing for single-sport wagering.

-According to the survey, almost two-thirds of Ontario sports bettors are now more likely to make a single-event bet.
+According to the survey, almost two-thirds of Ontario sports betting users are now more likely to make a single-event bet.

 It also shows that single event bets account for 77% of all wagers since the app’s launch.

 Hill and Knowlton Strategies compiled OLG’s survey between Aug.
 16 and Aug.
 23 and included 1,000 Ontarians.
 All participants were 19+ and had previously wagered on sports events online or at land-based locations.

 Over $6 million in bets